ValentinBELYN/icmplib/README.md

 - :deciduous_tree: **Ready-to-use:** icmplib offers ready-to-use functions such as the most popular ones: `ping`, `multiping` and `traceroute`.
 - :gem: **Modern:** This library uses the latest technologies offered by Python 3.6+ and is fully object-oriented.
 - :rocket: **Fast:** Each class and function has been designed and optimized to deliver the best performance.
-Some functions are also multithreaded (like the `multiping` function).
+Some functions are also multithreaded like the `multiping` function.
 You can ping the world in seconds!
+- :zap: **Powerful:** Use the library without root privileges, set the traffic class of ICMP packets, customize their payload and more!
-- :nut_and_bolt: **Powerful and evolutive:** Easily build your own classes and functions with `ICMPv4` and `ICMPv6` sockets.
+- :nut_and_bolt: **Evolutive:** Easily build your own classes and functions with `ICMPv4` and `ICMPv6` sockets.
 - :fire: **Seamless integration of IPv6:** Use IPv6 the same way you use IPv4.
 Automatic detection is done without impacting performance.
 - :rainbow: **Broadcast support** (you must use the `ICMPv4Socket` class to enable it).
 - :beer: **Support of all operating systems.** Tested on Linux, macOS and Windows.